Semior001/txx/README.md

 The `sql.Tx` struct under the cover is just an aggregate of the `driver.Tx` and a connection to the database.
-Thus, all calls passed to the `sql.Tx` object are just calls to the underlying connection. `TxManager` acquires a dedicated connection from the `sql.DB`, calls its `BeginTx` method, extracts the underlying `driver.Tx` object from it, puts it to the context and calls the wrapped lambda.
+Thus, all calls passed to the `sql.Tx` object are just calls to the underlying connection. `TxManager` acquires a dedicated connection from the `sql.DB`, calls its `BeginTx` method, extracts the underlying `driver.Conn` object from it, puts it into a context and calls the wrapped lambda.
 Then, when the `proxy.Connector`, which wraps the given SQL driver's connector, receives a call, it checks the provided context for a `driver.Conn`, and, if it has, it hijacks the call and passes it to the connection taken from the context.